Conor Kearns: Personal life

 Kearns' mother Pamela is a Labour Party councillor in the Templeogue Rathfarnham constituency.
 He spoke in May 2019 about helping with canvassing for his mother in the run up to elections.

 International career

-Kearns made his debut for the Republic of Ireland U21s on 6 February 2019, playing in a friendly against Republic of Ireland Ametuers and keeping a clean sheet in a 1–0 win.
+Kearns made his debut for the Republic of Ireland U21s on 6 February 2019, playing in a friendly against Republic of Ireland Amateurs and keeping a clean sheet in a 1–0 win.
 On 21 May 2019, he was named in the 2019 Toulon Tournament squad by manager Stephen Kenny.
 He played in the 3rd/4th place playoff against Mexico U23s, replacing Caoimhín Kelleher in the 64th minute as Ireland drew 0–0 but lost 4–3 on penalties despite Kearns saving Érick Aguirre's penalty in the shootout.

 Kearns along with fellow St Patrick's Athletic teammates Lee Desmond and Shane Griffin, was called up to train with the Republic of Ireland senior squad on 31 August 2020, in what was new manager Stephen Kenny's first training session with the squad.